Advisors with Hidden Motives

-Then (i) if $p$ is strictly convex, $d$ yields a higher probability of sale than $d'$; and (ii) if $p$ is strictly concave, $d$ yields a lower probability of sale than $d'$. \end{obs} With a nonlinear demand function, the seller sales from low- to high-profitability objects at the expense of the total probability that the object is sold.
+Then (i) if $p$ is strictly convex, $d$ yields a (strictly) higher probability of sale than $d'$; and (ii) if $p$ is strictly concave, $d$ yields a (strictly) lower probability of sale than $d'$. \end{obs} With a nonlinear demand function, the seller sales from low- to high-profitability objects at the expense of the total probability that the object is sold.
 If the seller faces a convex demand function, he wishes to disclose more information in order to maximize the sale probability.
 Conversely, if facing a concave demand, overall sale probability increases when information is concealed from the buyer.

 \begin{corollary}[to Theorem \ref{th:1}]If $p$ is strictly convex (concave), any optimal disclosure rule has a threshold structure with a strictly decreasing (increasing) profitability threshold function $\bar{y}(x)$, satisfying $\bar{y}(x^{ND})=y^{ND}$. \end{corollary}